 Secure Source: Offtake Agreements with Focus Graphite

-Grafoid largest shareholder (7,800,000 Grafoid common shares) is Focus Graphite Inc. (TSXV:FMS), an advanced stage graphite mining company heading towards production at its Lac Knife graphite project located in Québec, Canada.
-Lac Knife, one of the highest-grade flake graphite deposits in the world, hosts a Measured and Indicated Mineral Resource Estimate of 9.58 million tonnes grading 14.77% graphitic carbon as natural flake graphite with an additional Inferred Mineral Resource Estimate of 3.1 million tonnes grading 13.25% graphitic carbon.
+Grafoid largest shareholder (7.9 million Grafoid common shares) is Focus Graphite Inc. (TSXV:FMS), an advanced stage graphite mining company heading towards production at its Lac Knife graphite project located in Québec, Canada.
+Lac Knife, one of the highest-grade flake graphite deposits in the world, hosts a Measured and Indicated Mineral Resource Estimate of 9.58 million tonnes grading 14.77 percent graphitic carbon as natural flake graphite with an additional Inferred Mineral Resource Estimate of 3.1 million tonnes grading 13.25 percent graphitic carbon.

 The second offtake agreement, the “Polymer Offtake,” commits Grafoid to acquire up to 25,000 tonnes of high-purity graphite concentrate annually for 10 years.
 The Polymer Offtake will supply Grafoid with material for a range of graphite-based polymer applications for the automotive and aerospace industry.
 The patented graphite-polymer process for fabricating such applications was developed by Grafoid’s wholly owned subsidiary, Graflow Inc., in partnership with Rutgers University’s Advanced Polymer Materials School of Engineering (AMIPP).